 Cats have come to rely on humans for survival.
 So even feral cats will gather around a human-produced food source, if available.
 Feral cats will survive better if cat caretakers leave as they’re not always dependent on humans.

 In fact, feral cats are basically wild animals whose ancestors were once domesticated.
 Feral cats can survive on their own on uninhabited islands.
-We know this because they have done it.
-That said, urban feral cats are going to be relying on people for part of their food.
+We know this because they have.
+That said, urban feral cats are going to be relying on people in part for their food.

 Community cats need food at least once a day, although I recommend twice.
 Even if your cat is a working cat or barn cat and you want him or her to catch those mice.